 While finding the regimen that worked best for me I also did a bit of moving around and spent 3 years in Belmont, a few towns up from Redwood City with another dear friend.
 That was more growth for he and I both.
 All good in the long run!!
 After a couple of years up there I’m back in Redwood City, on the same street just a different address.
 Something that did awaken within me was a realization that I was fine being on my own, that I DON’T need a lover or life partner to be fulfilled in this life.
 That is all simply programming that society and the church shoves down our throats from a very early age.
 So I think I’m having some success in deprogramming allot of what was learned and programming in new information that is right for me.
 Yea, I’m still interested in meeting “Mr. Right”, who ever that may be, but I’m no longer freaking out about the fact that I’m alone and let’s be completely honest with ourselves here, are we really ever alone?
 NOPE!!
 If he does happen to come along, great, if not, that’s fine too!
 I’m content and I don’t think I’ve ever been content in this world.
 I’m strong and mostly healthy and pretty clear on where I’m going and what I want in my life.
 No one likes the great unknown but this world is all about that these days anyway, RIGHT?
 So smile, laugh, love, be content and be thankful for what you *do* have.
 You never know when it might all change in an instant!!

 Currently life is sort of on hold while the world deals with the Covid-19 epidemic but my ongoing normal for sleep is a combination of cannabis and Mirtazapine.
 I am also dealing with Diabetes II (which runs heavily in my family) and a little known disease called "Autonomic Nervous System Disorder" which is controlled by using a low dose of Lexapro! and of course the Diabetes is being treated with 3 different meds (Metformin, Glipizide and Losartan) along with diet.
-Exercise is strongly suggested as well but is on hold, esp in the middle of the epidemic as all the gyms are closed.
+Exercise is strongly suggested as well.
 I do take walks but need to step it up when Winter ends.
 On a side note, after all these years of refusing to be on a Statin drug I've caved in and decided for this Winter I'll take a low dose one.
 It's called Atorvastatin.
 In Spring when I start walking again I'll go off it and see how I do!

 For more information on HIV & AIDS see the Link You UP!!
 Page and click on the following links: